-If the clinical condition of a baby warrants intervention, treatment with open-label corticosteroids may be given.
+If the clinical condition of a baby warrants intervention, treatment with open-label corticosteroids after the intervention period may be given.
 Clinical responsibility for the care of the baby will remain fully with the neonatal clinical team irrespective of the trial.